IT-Academy-BCN/ita-profiles/docs/coding-guidelines.md

 # Coding guidelines
 [[Back to readme]](../README.md)

 _This documentation is a work in progress.
-Contributions are not only welcome, but needed as well.
-If you contribute, try to follow the formating of the docs._
+Contributions are not only welcome, but needed as well._

 - ### Naming conventions